Positive Scalar Curvature on Spin Pseudomanifolds: the Fundamental Group and Secondary Invariants: -obstructions on -fibered pseudomanifolds

 Thus in this case there are exactly two fundamental groups to keep track of, $\pi_1(M_\Sigma)\equiv \pi_1 (M)$ and $\pi_1(\beta M)$.

-We summarize the index obstructions when $L$ is 1-connected in the following Proposition. \begin{proposition} Let $M_\Sigma$ be a $(L,G)$-fibered pseudomanifold.
+We summarize the index obstructions when $L$ is 1-connected and we take into account the fundamental groups, in the following proposition. \begin{Proposition} Let $M_\Sigma$ be a $(L,G)$-fibered pseudomanifold.
 Assume that $L$ is 1-connected so that $\pi_1(M_\Sigma)\equiv \pi_1 (M)$.
 Let $g$ be an adapted wedge metric of psc on $M_\Sigma$.
-We endow $M$ with the metric $g_M:=g|_{M}$.
+We~endow $M$ with the metric $g_M:=g|_{M}$.
 Under the above hypothesis we have the following vanishing results: